-Thanks to our generous supporters, DAV co-hosted veterans career fairs across the country, created employment opportunities for nearly 22,000 attendees, assisted with more than 292,000 benefit claims, and helped attain more than $4 billion in new and retroactive benefits to care for veterans, their families, and survivors in 2016.
-Every dollar donated to DAV results in $35 in direct benefits to veterans.
+Thanks to our generous supporters, DAV co-hosted 125 veterans' career fairs across the country and 20 virtual job fairs to help create employment opportunities for 52,685 attendees, assisted with more than 203,000 benefit claims, and helped attain more than $20 billion in new and retroactive benefits to care for veterans, their families, and survivors in 2018.

 How DAV Helped Leah Nicholls

 Says Leah: I’ll be honest — I don’t think the military focuses on the life skills needed when service members are transitioning out.
 They don’t tell us how the corporate world works, and we don’t have easy access to the tools, resources, and connections we need to succeed long-term.
 It’s a big problem, one that DAV is working hard to solve.

 When I heard a commercial about a DAV All Veterans Career Fair in the area, I decided to attend, and I met my future employer, Chris Roussos of Epic Health Services.
 He spoke my language, and he got the value veterans bring to the table.

 Connecting veterans with meaningful employment is part of DAV’s mission to empower veterans to lead high-quality lives with respect and dignity.
 For me, finding a meaningful job was the key to my post-service life.
 For others, it may be getting back on their feet financially, fighting the VA for every benefit they are owed, or working toward legislative justice on Capitol Hill.
 DAV does it all, and it’s thanks to their generous donors.